 The accompanying unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information.
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments, consisting of normal, recurring adjustments, considered necessary for a fair presentation have been included.
 The information disclosed in the notes to the consolidated financial statements for these periods is unaudited.
-Operating results for the three months ended December 31, 2009 are not necessarily indicative of the results that may be expected for the year ending September 30, 2010 or any future period.
+Operating results for the three and six months ended March 31, 2010 are not necessarily indicative of the results that may be expected for the year ending September 30, 2010 or any future period.

-The Company has evaluated subsequent events through the time of filing this Form 10-Q on February 9, 2010, which is the date that these financial statements have been filed with the Securities and Exchange Commission.
+The Company has evaluated subsequent events through the date that these financial statements were issued and filed with the Securities and Exchange Commission.